devsecfranklin/1337-Noms-The-Hacker-Cookbook/hacker_cookbook/templates/sides/thedevilsvoice_jangajji/thedevilsvoice_jangajji.md

 ## Instructions

+### Prepare vegetables

-(@) Be sure you remember to sterilize the jar as described above.
+1. Be sure you remember to sterilize the jar as described above.
-(@) Cut your vegetables into bite-sized pieces.
+2. Cut your vegetables into bite-sized pieces.
-  (@) Cucumbers in round slices.
+  a.
+Cucumbers in round slices.
-  (@) Deseeding peppers can reduce heat.
+  b.
+Deseeding peppers can reduce heat.
-(@) Toss the vegetables in a bowl to distribute evenly, then transfer into jar.
+3. Toss the vegetables in a bowl to distribute evenly, then transfer into jar.
-(@) Set these aside for now.
+4. Set these aside for now.

+### Prepare Sauce

-(@) Put infused sauce ingredients into a pot.
+1. Put infused sauce ingredients into a pot.
-(@) Stir a bit to make sure sugar dissolves while bringing to a boil.
+2. Stir a bit to make sure sugar dissolves while bringing to a boil.
-(@) When boiling starts, count to ten and remove from heat.
+3. When boiling starts, count to ten and remove from heat.
-(@) Pour the liquid into the jar submerging the vegetables.
+4. Pour the liquid into the jar submerging the vegetables.
-(@) Close the lid and leave on counter for 24 hours.
+5. Close the lid and leave on counter for 24 hours.
 Then put into refridgerator to cool.
-(@) Serve with white rice, a fried egg, and some gochujang sauce.
+6. Serve with white rice, a fried egg, and some gochujang sauce.